connectlyai/git.emoji/README.md

 git.emoji write-config
 ```

-to save the default config to your favourite place.
+to save the default [emoji.config](emoji.config) to your favourite place.
 Currently, it supports:

 - `<YOUR_REPOSITORY>/.git/emoji.config`
 - `<YOUR_REPOSITORY>/emoji.config`

-With the first way, you can customize and share the emojis with your team in the repository.
-With the second way, you can customize the emojis for your local repository only.
+With the first way, you can customize the emojis for your local repository only.
+With the second way, you can customize and share the emojis with your team in the repository.

 You can then edit the file to customize your emoji.